m40-dev/transport-management-tool/README.md

 ## How do I get set up? ##

-* Install MSSQL Driver for the database connection support (installer saved in downloads)
+* Install MSSQL Driver for the database connection support (Microsoft: https://learn.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver16)
 * Extract the 7z file and run the application (TransportManager.exe)
-* Open existing transport template or start building new one
+* Open any existing transport template or start building new one from scratch

 # Current Features #
 List of Currently implemented features grouped into feature categories.